Progress/Success Report: October 11, 2015

 From 2001-2012 Emma Bragdon was able to do in depth field research in Brazil’s Spiritist community centers and psychiatric hospitals.
 She reported on this study through several compelling books and documentary films that she was able to produce with the support of individuals in the Marion Institute community as well as Foundations and philanthropists.
 The Spiritist Centers she visited provide positive models of building community and improving mental health that have no parallel in this country.
 The Spiritist model is also less expensive and adds therapies that improve wellbeing and longevity via spiritually based treatments making it truly integrative (bio-psycho-social and spiritual).
 Studying this model was her bridge to the project she has currently undertaken.

 "The Marion Institute has been of great practical and philosophical support to everything I am doing.
 Its commitment to exploring new understandings of reality and of healing continues to invigorate my work.
-Being a designated Serendipity Project helped me raise money at crucial times in the development of all of my projects, including the establishment of the Foundation for Energy Therapies, a not for profit 501c3." — Emma Bragdon, PhD.
+Being a designated Serendipity Project [now called the Greenhouse Initiatives] helped me raise money at crucial times in the development of all of my projects, including the establishment of the Foundation for Energy Therapies, a not for profit 501c3." — Emma Bragdon, PhD.

 Recent Books and Film